Poowong: Community projects

 The Poowong community is active, with many projects being undertaken by various community groups.
-The largest group, by far, is the Poowong Football & Netball Club who involve themselves not only in sporting projects, but also in projects helping the wider community.
+The largest group is the Poowong Football & Netball Club who involve themselves not only in sporting projects, but also in projects helping the wider community.

-One such project is the 'My Connected Community' project which was being run by the Poowong Football Club in a partnership with the Strzelecki Lions Club, and was designed to increase Internet use amongst community members.
+One such project is the 'My Connected Community' project which was run by the Poowong Football Club in a partnership with the Strzelecki Lions Club, and was designed to increase Internet use amongst community members.

+Popular culture

+The Melbourne rock band Root!, in their album Root Supposed He Was Out of the Question..., released a song entitled "The Ballad Of The Poowong Magpies".